trewknowledge/GDPR/README.md

 ## Changelog

+##### 1.2.2
+* Adding a couple missing translation strings.
+* Wrapping the telemetry post type page in an `if` so people can unregister it if they want to.

 ##### 1.2.1
 * After one user reported that their scroll bar disappeared I decided to remove the code that do that when the reconsent modal shows up.
 This has no impact on anything, but it might fix this user problem.